-Delivering compassionate care to the communities we service is the vision for CHFT.
+Delivering compassionate care to the communities we serve is the vision for CHFT.
 End of life care (EOLC) is one of CHFT's key priorities within the Trust Improvement Framework.
-In 2016, following the visit from CQC, end of life care was rated GOOD across all 5 domains.
+In 2016, following the visit from CQC, end of life care was rated GOOD across all 5 domains

-We need to consistently strive to deliver high quality compassionate care that meets the needs of our end of life care patients and their families both in hospital and community services.
+We need to consistently strive to deliver high quality compassionate care that meets the needs of our end of life care patients and their families both in hospital and the community.

 The strategy is the means by which we will drive improvements for patients at the end of life.
-Successful implementation of this strategy relies on ownership at every level from individual staff members, to ward and clinical areas, to speciality and division, and to senior management and Trust Board level.
-Only then can we develop and deliver exemplary care to our EOLC patients and families, care that we will have confidence in, should our own loved ones need this help.
+Successful implementation of this strategy relies on ownership at every level from individual staff members, to ward and clinical areas, to speciality and division, and Trust Board level.
+At CHFT we will deliver exemplary care to our EOLC patients and families, care that we will have confidence in, should our own loved ones need this help.

 The aim is to continue to develop our close working relationship with local commissioning groups, Calderdale and Kirklees Councils, Overgate and Kirkwood Hospices, GPs and other voluntary organisations.
-This partnership will enable area wide end of life care services.
+This partnership will support our system wide approach to end of life care services.

-The strategy will last for 2 years and will have an implementation plan which will be reviewed 2 monthly at the EOLC steering group.
+The strategy for 2019-2021 will have an implementation plan which will be reviewed 2 monthly at the EOLC steering group.